Syntax-Aware Graph-to-Graph Transformer for Semantic Role Labelling: Conclusion

 \section{Conclusion}

-In this paper, we propose the Syntax-aware Graph-to-Graph Transformer architecture, effectively incorporating syntactic information by inputting the predicted syntactic dependency graph to the self-attention mechanism of Transformer~\cite{transformervaswani}.
-Our mechanism for inputting graph relation embeddings differs from the original Graph-to-Graph Transformer~\cite{mohammadshahi-henderson-2020-graph} in that it models the complete interaction between the dependency relation, query vector and key vector.
-Also, it excludes the graph interaction with value vectors while keeping the performance.
-We have evaluated our model on the CoNLL 2005 (span-based) and CoNLL 2009 (dependency-based) SRL datasets and achieved state-of-the-art results on both in-domain and out-of-domain datasets.
-We showed that our model adds a negligible number of parameters relative to the BERT baseline.
-We also demonstrated the effectiveness of our models based on sentence length and dependency length.
+In this paper, we propose the Syntax-aware Graph-to-Graph Transformer architecture, which effectively incorporates syntactic information by inputting the syntactic dependency graph into the self-attention mechanism of Transformer.
+Our mechanism for inputting graph relation embeddings differs from the original Graph-to-Graph Transformer in that it models the complete interaction between the dependency relation, query vector and key vector.
+It also excludes the graph interaction with value vectors while maintaining good performance.
+We have evaluated our model on CoNLL 2005 and CoNLL 2009 SRL datasets and outperformed previous comparable models.
+Future studies can apply our model to any NLP task which might benefit from conditioning on the syntactic structure or other graphs.

-Our model is an alternative way of encoding the graph structure into the Transformer-based models and can be applied to any NLP task which requires encoding the graph structure.